marcosandresgarcia/omni_challenge/README.md

-# Reto Omnilatam
+# challenger Omnilatam

-Este proyecto se realiza como reto y prueba de habilidades de un programador BACK-END python.
+This project was made as a challenge and test of skills of a BACK-END python developer.

-# Herramientas
+# Tools

-##### 1) Lenguaje de programación
+##### 1) Lenguage

 - [Python 3.9](https://www.python.org/downloads/release/python-396/ "Python3")